armoucar/javascript-style-guide/README.md

 ## <a name='constructors'>Construtores</a>

-  - Assign methods to the prototype object, instead of overwriting the prototype with a new object.
+  - Atribua métodos ao objeto `prototype` ao invés de sobrescrever o prototype com um novo objeto.
+TODO: Assign methods to the prototype object, instead of overwriting the prototype with a new object.
 Overwriting the prototype makes inheritance impossible: by resetting the prototype you'll overwrite the base!

     ```javascript
     function Jedi() {